epinio/docs/docs/references/authorization.md

 EOF
 ```

-Be aware that if a user has a namescoped role Epinio assumes that he will have permission to perform operations on these namespaces, so the autorized user's namespace list is enriched with them.
+Be aware that if a user has a namespace-scoped role Epinio assumes that they will have permission to perform operations on these namespaces, so the authorized user's namespace list is enriched with them.
 In the previous example the user's namespaces are `workspace`, `workspace2` and `foobar`.